andrew/ultimate-awesome/README.md

 - [Awesome-Scene-Text-Recognition](https://github.com/chongyangtao/Awesome-Scene-Text-Recognition) - A curated list of resources dedicated to scene text localization and recognition.
 - [awesome-ocr](https://github.com/wanghaisheng/awesome-ocr) -  A curated list of promising OCR resources.
 - [awesome-css-cn](https://github.com/jobbole/awesome-css-cn) - CSS 资源大全中文版，内容包括：CSS预处理器、框架、CSS结构、代码风格指南、命名习惯等等.
-- [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
-A collaborative project.
 - [awesome-ai-devtools](https://github.com/jamesmurdza/awesome-ai-devtools) - Curated list of AI-powered developer tools.
 - [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.
 - [awesome-remote-sensing-change-detection](https://github.com/wenhwu/awesome-remote-sensing-change-detection) - List of datasets, codes, and contests related to remote sensing change detection.